 With echoes of relegation and the retirement of the club's loyalist servant still fresh, Blackpool's historic Anglo-Italian Cup triumph over Bologna was just the tonic in Pool's hour of need 44 years ago.

 The Seasiders had endured a tough domestic season before waving goodbye to Jimmy Armfield, but gave themselves renewed pride in the badge after lifting silverware on foreign soil for the first time.

-Having manoeuvred their way through four matches to top the English group, which featured the likes of Huddersfield Town and Crystal Palace, it was left for Mickey Burns to steal the headlines with an extra time winner on Italian soil.
+Having manoeuvred their way through four matches to top the English group, which featured the likes of Huddersfield Town and Crystal Palace, it was left for Micky Burns to steal the headlines with an extra time winner on Italian soil.

 Signed from Skelmersdale United two years earlier, Burns struck a 99th minute winner in front of 26,000 supporters at a sun bleached Stadio Renato Dall'Ara to spark dramatic scenes from the delirious travelling supporters.

 “Along with promotion, the Anglo-Italian Cup is something I look back at fondly.
 I scored the winner against Bologna in extra time to win it.
 That was a wonderful occasion for us and one I'll never forget,” Burns explained.